kyratrades/kyratrades.github.io/docs/wants.md

 - Wicked - Broadway - July 2, 2007 \| SunsetBlvd79 `should have the polaroid menu`

-- Wicked - First National Tour (Emerald City) - May 8, 2005 \| SunsetBlvd79
+- Wicked - First National Tour (Emerald City) - May 8, 2005 \| SunsetBlvd79 `should have the polaroid menu`

 - Wicked - First National Tour (Emerald City) - March 14, 2006 \| SunsetBlvd79